IN THIS MODULE, TRUSTEES WILL EXPLORE:

 - any other duties assigned by the board.

-Many of these responsibilities will be delegated by the elected board to the director of education.
+Many of these responsibilities will be delegated by the board of trustees to the director of education.

 2. Big Picture Thinking: The Board’s Strategic Role